 Welcome to wildfire country.
 Southwest Oregon has the highest wildfire risk in the state.
 The steep forested terrain with wet winters followed by extremely dry summers set the stage for potential devastating wildfires every year.
 Josephine and Jackson Counties consistently experience the highest occurrence of wildfire in the state.
-In 2014, there were 280 separate wildfires in Josephine and Jackson counties, most of which were human caused.
+In 2018, the Klondike Fire was the largest in Oregon at 175,258 acres.
+This was a lightning strike caused fire.
 Wildland fires don't only occur where there is forest vegetation, but include grasslands, brush, and landscaping.
-An outdoor wildfire may occur in your backyard and put yourself, your family, community, and firefighters at risk.
+An outdoor wildfire may occur in your backyard and put yourself, your family, community and firefighters at risk.

 As the Grants Pass area continues to grow, the problem will only get worse.
 Fires are a part of the natural ecology, living adjacent to the wilderness means living with a constant threat of fires.
 Fire, by nature, is an unpredictable and often uncontrollable force.
 We need to prepare our property and ourselves for future wildfires.
 It's not a question of if, but when the next wildfire event will occur.

 - to protect your home and property in the Firewise / Home Preparedness section.

 - your efforts can combine with the efforts of your neighbors to have your neighborhood benefit from being recognized as a Firewise /USA Community.

 - to prepare yourself and your family when a wildfire threatens your neighborhood and learn how to safely evacuate in the Be Ready, Be Set, Go section.